addy1997/python-RRT/Graph neural network/README.md

 # Graph_net
 A neural network based on RRT graph for optimal path planning

+  it still needs a lot of work to be used for an application.

 ![](graph_net.png)